PeiMeiLee/portfolio/README.md

 # About Me
-Data analyst with electric vehicle project experience in the automotive sector, fluent in German, English and Chinese.
-Success in establishing data-driven processes and turning data insights into marketing strategies for an NGO.
-Analytical rigor, ethical values and a can-do attitude.
-A lifetime learner.
+Hello!
+I'm Peimei, originally from Taipei, Taiwan, but currently calling Stuttgart, Germany, home.
+Spending most of my adulthood working and living abroad, I am no stranger  to cross-cultural communication and cooperation.
+As a Data Analyst with a background in the automotive sector, I bring fluency in German, English, and Chinese to the table.
+I've successfully established data-driven processes and transformed insights into effective marketing strategies during my tenure at an NGO.
+And I can't wait to solve bigger problems and find greater insights.

 # Projects
 [New York Citywide Mobility Survey](https://github.com/PeiMeiLee/NYC_CitywideMobilitySurvey_2019)